Insurance Post for insurance, broker and risk management news and insight

 Latest jobs

-INSURANCE OFFICER
+RISK AND INSURANCE OFFICER

-We seek an experienced, self-motivated Insurance Officer to manage and control the University's insurance portfolio in liaison with insurance providers, advisors, brokers, loss adjusters and the legal profession to ensure appropriate cover is in place.
+We are currently seeking a proactive and knowledgeable Insurance and Risk Officer to join our well established and highly organisation.

 Latest events